 - What is their F&B (food & beverages) minimum, if they have one?

 Tip: Keep an eye open for new venues in town or “under the radar” venues.
 Often they’ll offer better rates to help get the word out.

 So, if you want to save money on your venue – look for the “Androids”, not the “Apples” 🙂

 The synagogue can be more than just a house of prayer.
 It can be a house of Bar/Bat Mitzvah celebrations!

 You don’t have to book the Hilton just to compete with the other kids (and their parents).
 What seems like a race to the top can easily turn into a race to the bottom (of your pockets).

 Instead, you can settle for a modest Kiddush luncheon at your local synagogue after the Torah reading.

-Talk to your local Rabbi, and ask him how much it’ll cost – in detail.
+Talk to your local Rabbi, and ask him how much it’ll cost.
 I promise you – his figure will give you a sigh of relief (especially if you did get a quote from the Hilton).

 Plus, odds are he’ll be able to set you up with great (and cheap) Bar/Bat Mitzvah caterers too!

 Buy a Cheap (but not the cheapest) Tefillin